 Another email.
 Yes, another email about the diseases going around your kids’ school.
 Whooping Cough.
 Strep.
 Stomach bug.
 RSV - Respiratory syncytial virus.
 Just seeing the words is enough to send moms and dads into a panic.
-The CDC said that RSV results in an average of 57,527 hospitalizations among little ones younger than five each year in the USA.
+The CDC reported that RSV leads to an average of 57,527 hospitalizations among little ones younger than five each year in the USA.
 So what can you do to help make sure your family is safe?

 Understand Indoor Air Pollution

 The CDC warns that poor indoor air quality can advance lung diseases such as asthma and also cause headaches, nausea, and fatigue.
-In fact, the American College of Allergists report that 50% of all sicknesses are either caused or intensified by polluted indoor air.
+Additionally, the American College of Allergists report that 50% of all illnesses are either caused or intensified by polluted indoor air.
 The Texas DSHS noted that air within homes and buildings can be two to five times more polluted than outdoor air, and in dire cases, 1000 times more polluted.
 There are two leading causes of poor indoor air quality:

-- Pollutants (cleaning products, poorly maintained or unclean heating and cooling or humidification units, smoke, etc)
+- Pollutant sources (cleaning products, improperly maintained or dirty heating and cooling or humidification units, tobacco, etc)

 So all this info – what does it mean?
 What do you do?
-How can you make sure you and your family aren’t breathing sullied, disease-inducing air?
+How can you make sure you and your family aren’t breathing contaminated, disease-inducing air?

 Get Proactive On Air Filtration

-Have you ever been angry and had to bite your tongue to keep from saying something regrettable ?
+Have you ever been mad and had to bite your tongue to keep from saying something you may regret ?
 That’s a filter.
 Have you ever used water from the refrigerator dispenser and had your thirst immediately satisfied?
 That’s because of a filter.
-Filters keep toxicity in check and avoid annoying outcomes.
-You filter your words for harmony, you filter your water for health, why wouldn’t you filter your air?
+Filters keep toxicity in check and avoid troublesome outcomes.
+You filter your words for peace, you filter your water for health, why not filter your air?

-Several hospitals use a high-efficiency air filtration system called HEPA (High Efficiency Particulate Air), which you can invest in for your home if you have someone living there with a low immune system or someone who’s extremely susceptible to illness.
-Even if there aren’t any respiratory issues in your family, you’ll be extremely surprised by the almost instant change from a basic air filter to a High Efficiency one.
+Many hospitals use a high-efficiency air filtration system called HEPA (High Efficiency Particulate Air), which you can invest in for your home if you have a family member with a low immune system or someone who’s extremely susceptible to sickness.
+Even if there aren’t any respiratory issues in your home, you’ll be extremely surprised by the almost instant change from a standard air filter to a High Efficiency system.

-If you’re not interested in such a high-grade air filtration system, there are several other options to help clean your family’s air.
-From basic air cleaners to electronic air cleaners, see below to help determine which air filtration and purification system is right for you.
+If you don’t feel like a high-grade air filtration system is right for your home, there are several other options to help clean your family’s air.
+From standard air cleaners to electronic air cleaners, read below to help determine which air filtration and purification system is right for your home.

 Help Control Germs With Germicidal Systems